 We are an acknowledged leader in relationship-based behavioral health.
 Our work benefits not only our clients, but the entire field, as we publish and share our research to a national and international audience.
-In fact, three of the leading journals in couple and family therapy are edited by scholars at The Family Institute.
+In fact, two of the leading journals in couple and family therapy are edited by scholars at The Family Institute.

 Our research and scholarship are supported, in part, by gifts and grants from individuals, families and foundations.
 Your contribution will help us continue important research work and advance the science and practice of mental health care.